samkelleher/cordova-plugin-applepay/README.md

 $ cordova plugin add cordova-plugin-applepay
 ```

-Install the plugin using Cordova 6 and above, which is based on npm.
+Install the plugin using Cordova 6 and above, which is based on [npm](https://www.npmjs.com/package/cordova-plugin-applepay).
 The plugin
 exposes the `window.ApplePay` global in the browser.

-## Supported Platforms
+## Compatibility

+- iOS 9 (using newer iOS9 only APIs)
+- iOS 8 (using initial Apple Pay APIs from iOS8 that are deprecated in iOS9)
-- iOS 8 and iOS 9
+- iOS 7 and older (no Apple Pay, but doesn't affect code)
-- Requires Cordova 6 running iOS Platform 4.1.1
+- Requires Cordova 6 running at least iOS Platform 4.1.1

 ## Methods
 The methods available all return promises, or accept success and error callbacks.